U2C9727A4/oorrp/SPECIFICATION.md

 # OORRP Request
 An OORRP request is a request with base headers and object-specific headers.
 It is fully self-contained and must be held fully in memory before parsing.
+OORRP requests, due to their self-contained nature are atomic.
+A RPC request may not have partial states or failures.
 ## In-flight requests
 In-flight requests are requests that a server has not outputted a response to.